Tooth and facial pain - explanation and treatment

 Test 3 – Palpation – for temporalis and masseter, you can gently press into the black cross areas noted in the pictures above to see if these muscles are particularly tight and/or sore.

-Scroll down to Arlene Allan’s testimonial (8 Jan 19) on my testimonial page to read how I helped her with her facial/teeth pain – CLICK HERE
+Some patients find it helpful to read about others with similar symptoms.
+You can scroll down to Arlene Allan’s testimonial (8 Jan 2019) on my Reviews page to read how I helped her with facial and tooth pain.